4-H FAIR EXHIBITS

 - Baked goods of any type may be entered, but highly perishable foods will not be accepted.

-- Foods will be categorized into one of the following ten categories: cookies (dropped, rolled or bar;) cakes; (angel food, chiffon or sponge;) candy or no-bake cookies; biscuits or muffins; quick bread; pies; cakes (pound or Bundt; yeast rolls and breads; or decorated cakes or cookies).
+- Foods will be categorized into one of the following nine categories: cookies (dropped, rolled or bar;) cakes; (angel food, chiffon or sponge;) candy or no-bake cookies; biscuits or muffins; quick bread; pies; cakes (pound or Bundt; yeast rolls and breads; or decorated cakes or cookies).

 - Commercially prepared mixes may NOT be used.